Security of payment

 Queenslanders who work in our building and construction industry make an invaluable contribution to our communities and the economic prosperity of our state.
 They deserve to be paid for the work they do.

-The Queensland Government led the way with security of payment reforms through the Building Industry Fairness (Security of Payment) Act 2017 (the BIF Act).
-Major reforms in the BIF Act included the introduction of Project Bank Accounts (PBA) and improvements to adjudication.
+The Queensland Government led the way with security of payment reforms through the Building Industry Fairness (Security of Payment) Act 2017.

-Following the recommendations of the Building Industry Fairness Reforms Implementation and Evaluation Panel and Special Joint Taskforce, the Government introduced the Building Industry Fairness and Other Legislation Amendment Bill 2020 (the BIFOLA Bill) into the Legislative Assembly on 5 February 2020.
+Following recommendations by the Building Industry Fairness Reforms Implementation and Evaluation Panel and the Special Joint Taskforce, the Building Industry Fairness (Security of Payment) and Other Legislation Amendment Act 2020 (the Act) was assented to on 23 July 2020.

-- require a head contractor to provide a supporting statement to the principal stating that all subcontractors have been paid, and if they have not been paid, the reasons for this
+- Head contractors will be required to provide a supporting statement with their payment claims declaring that all their subcontractors have been paid, or if they have not been paid, the reasons why

-Read about these reforms to protect contractor payments:
+Read more about these and other security of payment reforms which will be implemented to protect contractor payments:

 - Progress payment changes